pyeventsourcing/eventsourcing/docs/topics/installing.rst

 without any options, you can easily install optional dependencies later by running the install command again with the options you want.

-For example, if you want to store events with PostgreSQL, the install with the ``postgres`` option.
+For example, if you want to store events with PostgreSQL, then install with the ``postgres`` option.

 ::